Locatalyze

 Demographic analysis

-We pull ABS-aligned demographic estimates for your suburb — median household income, age distribution, population density, and a consumer affordability index.
+We use ABS Census 2021 data — a real Australian government dataset — for suburb-level demographics: median household income, age distribution, population density, and household size.
 These are cross-referenced against your business type to assess market fit.
+ABS data is the most reliable dataset in the report.

 04